 Women's Specific Climbing Harnesses

 We measured a dozen different women with different body types and found that the majority had rise lengths of 7-8 inches whether they were a petite 5.3 or a tall 5.9.
 About 1/4 had rise lengths of 6 inches, and/or, preferred to wear the waistbelt more around their hips than their waist, and that measurement was also around 6 inches.
-So, to find out your rise length measure from your pubic bone, or where the leg loops sit, to your natural waist, typically your belly button, or where you like to wear your waistbelt.
-If you measure 7-8 inches, then you are with 75% of the women we surveyed, and you'll be happy with the women's versions from brands like Black Diamond, Mammut, Camp and Arc'teryx.
-If you measure 6 inches or less, check out the women's Petzl Luna and Petzl Selena models, as their rise is a little shorter than the other manufacturers.
+To find out your rise length measure from your pubic bone, or where the leg loops sit, to your natural waist, typically your belly button, or where you like to wear your waistbelt.
+If you measure 7-8 inches, then you are with 75% of the women we surveyed, and you'll be happy with the women's versions from brands like Black Diamond, Mammut, Camp, and Arc'teryx.
+If you measure 6 inches or less, check out the models from Petzl, Mad Rock, and Edelrid, as their rise is a little shorter than the other manufacturers.
 Your other option with a shorter rise is to shop for men's or unisex models.

 Why is rise even important, you might wonder?
-When the rise is too short or too long, not only will the harness fit poorly, but you will also hang in it uncomfortably.
-A too short rise will have you falling backwards when hanging, and a too long rise will pitch you forward.
+When the rise is too short or too long, not only will the harness fit poorly, but it will also be uncomfortable to hang in for long periods.
+A too short rise will have you falling backward when hanging, and a too long rise will pitch you forward.

 Women's specific climbing harnesses might also have curvier waistbelts, which can be more comfortable on a female frame.
 Finally, they tend to come in brighter, and often "girlier" colors, which you may, or may not prefer.
 Ultimately, the best advice we can give is to try on several different male and female models from as many manufacturers as you can to find the one that will work for you best.